Skip to main content

 For example:

-This command runs only the agents defined in agent_my_tool_1.yaml and agent_my_tool_2.yaml, reducing noise from unrelated components.
+This command runs only the agents defined in my_tool_1.yaml and my_tool_2.yaml, reducing noise from unrelated components.

 Examine STIM Files

 STIM files provide detailed traces of stimulus life cycles.
-If you have access to the storage location where the File Service stores these files, you can inspect them to analyze message flows.
+If you have access to the storage location, you can inspect them to analyze message flows.

 Each .stim file contains all broker events related to a single stimulus, from the initial request to the final response.